kathy940411/KathrynChiang/final_project/final_project.md

 We see that the United States and Japan have an equal amount of volcanic eruptions that had associations with earthquakes.

-<h5>Due to the lack of magnitude observation, from the NOAA data (which gave an option of volcanic eruptions with association of earthquakes), a goal is to have a better observation of more detailed variables to help establish a correlatiopn between earthquakes and volcanic eruptions.
+##### Due to the lack of magnitude observation, from the NOAA data (which gave an option of volcanic eruptions with association of earthquakes), a goal is to have a better observation of more detailed variables to help establish a correlatiopn between earthquakes and volcanic eruptions.
 However, because this is a topic that scientists are still debating, and many do not see an exact correlation between the two, we will take a different approach that may lead us to answers that we are looking for, which is establishing a correlation between earthquakes and volcanos.

-<h2><center>Using data concerning earthquakes occurring close to volcanos</center></h2>
+## Using data concerning earthquakes occurring close to volcanos

-<h1><center><u>Examining link between Earthquakes and Volcanic eruptions</u></center></h1>
+# Examining link between Earthquakes and Volcanic eruptions

 As stated before, scientists still are debating whether earthquakes and volcanic eruptions are connected or not, and there is a lack of information available that proved that the two are substantially linked to one or the other.
 However, I have found enough data indicating that earthquakes do occur near volcanos, which can suggest that it is *possible* for earthquakes and volcanos to be somewhat linked.

-<h2>Is it possible for earthquakes and volcanos to come into close contact with one another?<h2>
+## Is it possible for earthquakes and volcanos to come into close contact with one another?

 ```python